denoland/rusty_v8/README.md

 ```

 Set `RUSTY_V8_ARCHIVE_SHA256` to the SHA-256 of the archive to pin its
+content.
+A cached or previously downloaded archive that does not match is
-content; the build fails if the downloaded or cached archive does not match.
+re-fetched, and the build fails if the fresh download does not match either.
 The pin covers the archive bytes as fetched, i.e. what `sha256sum` reports
 on the `.gz` release asset (or on the plain file when the archive is not
 gzipped).
 Independently of the pin, the build script records the SHA-256 of